-- why was this bug a big deal? - what hardware did you test it on? - which other tools did we use along the way? - what other stuff were we doing at the same time? - coding a solution is step one, make it future proof - a little time now will save you a bunch down the road maintenance git rebase release workflow release workflow
+- why was this bug a big deal?

+- what hardware did you test it on?

+- which other tools did we use along the way?

+- what other stuff was going on at the time?

+- coding a solution is half the solution, make it future proof

 - code cleanup and style

 - document history of project

-- gatekeeper for features, project releases
+- · gatekeeper for features, project releases

-- grow project => need more contributors
+- grow project -> need more contributors

 - don't scare the newbies!

 - moving commits around

 - rewording descriptions

-- fixing spelling mistakes

-- fixing whitespace issues
+- · fixing spelling mistakes, whitespace issues

 - rebasing onto master

-- merging/splitting a branch
+- · merging/splitting a branch